 - Freshly ground black pepper, to taste

 - Fill a small bowl with cold water and add the onion.
-Soak while you prep the other ingredients.
+Soak it while you prep the other ingredients.

-- Heat 1 tablespoon of oil in a large skillet over medium heat.
+- Heat 1 tablespoon oil in a large skillet over medium heat.
 Add the corn kernels and cook until golden brown around the edges, stirring occasionally (stand back from the skillet as the corn may pop), about 5 minutes.
-Stir in 1 minced garlic clove, a pinch of red pepper flakes, a pinch of salt, and a few grinds of pepper, and cook for 30 seconds more.
+Stir in 1 minced garlic clove, a pinch of chili flakes, a pinch of salt, and a few grinds of pepper, and cook for 30 seconds more.
 Turn the heat off.

 - Meanwhile, in a large bowl, combine the tomatoes, peaches, basil, and the drained onion.
 Add the corn and season with the remaining tablespoon of oil, 1 tablespoon vinegar, 1/4 teaspoon salt, and a few grinds of pepper.
 Gently toss to combine.
 Taste and adjust the seasonings, if needed.
 Serve immediately.

 - As substitutes, use white onion, shallots, or even scallions.
 (No need to soak scallions, though).

 - You can use any tomatoes you have.

 - Besides basil, you can use cilantro, dill, parsley, and/or mint.